Why is Orientation Important?

 Once I am registered for a date, can I change it?

-Yes, you would need to contact the Orientation office as soon as possible to select a new date.
+Yes, if you need to change your orientation registration please contact Marie Domenech at email@example.com or at 570-662-4810.
 Each session has a limited number of openings so early registration is important if you need a particular date.

 Is it mandatory for me to stay overnight?

-All students must stay in a residence hall during their orientation session.
-The cost of this residential requirement is covered in the Orientation fee.
-Each room/suite has central air conditioning and a private bathroom.
-There is no overnight option for Transfer students attending the June 3 or the August 5 session.
+There is no overnight option for Transfer students attending the June 1 or the August 3 session.
 These are one-day programs only.

 What do I need to bring to Orientation?

-Another form of ID is required and will be reviewed at check-in.
+A formal ID (i.e. driver's licencse) is required and will be reviewed at check-in.